geshan/geshan.github.com/posts/2025-05-22-google-ai-studio-apps.md

 In this tutorial, you started with the goal of having a working Gen AI-powered and generated app that can guess the geolocation from a picture.
 You then generated the full app using Google AI Studio Apps/build feature.
 After that, you created and deployed a Google Cloud project to Google Cloud Run.
 Finally, you made changes to remove the `OSINT` mention from the user interface and redeployed the app to Google Cloud Run in the same Google Cloud Project.

-It is quite easy to go from an idea and prompt to a fully functional app accessible over the Internet and deployed on Google Cloud Run.
+It is pretty easy to go from an idea and prompt to a fully functional app accessible over the Internet and deployed on Google Cloud Run.
 To manage costs effectively, remember to monitor your Google Cloud billing and stop the app if needed.
 Keep learning and using Gemini and Google AI Studio!